Gralerfics/hdmi_ddr3_fragment_shader_proj/README.md

 A Vivado project for hardware shader tests with DDR3 double buffering (RGB565) and HDMI output.
 It is modified from MicroPhase A7Lite examples.

 The HDL code in `<src>/new/shader` should be a pipelined shader circuit.
-Currently in it is an example automatically generated and pipelined by [NodalHDL](https://github.com/Gralerfics/nodalhdl).
+Currently in it is an example automatically generated and pipelined by [NodalHDL](https://github.com/Gralerfics/nodalhdl) (temporarily private).
 An GIF for the result:

 ![Pretty Hip](doc/pretty_hip_example.gif)